 – Click on One of the Courses Below For More Information

-– REGISTRATION IS CLOSED, IF YOU HAVE QUESTIONS OR WOULD LIKE TO CONFIRM YOUR REGISTRATION, PLEASE CONTACT THE DEAN OF THE MAINE SCHOOL OF MINISTRY
+– REGISTRATION is open until THE DAY BEFORE THE FIRST CLASS MEETING OF EACH COURSE.
+IF YOU HAVE any QUESTIONS OR WOULD LIKE TO CONFIRM YOUR REGISTRATION, PLEASE CONTACT THE DEAN OF THE MAINE SCHOOL OF MINISTRY

 The technology requirements of this class involve being able to access Zoom by computer or smartphone.
 Technical assistance will be available for the making of recordings if desired.
 The overall approach for critiquing storytelling efforts in this learning process will be one of affirming the strengths and positives of each attempt.
 As the strengths of your attempts are affirmed, the confidence and thrill to keep trying grows and gradually any doubts will diminish.
 Delighting in developing your God-given gifts for storytelling opens the spiritual practice of storytelling to the realm of being a grand adventure as you feel God’s pleasure in the preparation and in the telling.

 This course will consist of four Saturday meetings from 9:00 am – 3:00 pm which will all be held on Zoom…

 September 11, 2021

 The purpose of Christian constructive or systematic theology is always and everywhere the same: to determine what claims advanced in the name of Christianity are genuinely Christian, and to assess whether such claims are actually true.
 The context in which these questions are asked and answered is always changing.
 The goal of the course is to ask and answer these questions in ways that take account of the rapidly changing context of today’s world.